 Besides being a piece of historical fiction, this book is filled with action and suspense.
 Moriyah has been accused of killing two young teens.
 She must flee to a city set aside by God as a sanctuary for people to plea for a fair trial.
 The next of kin has the right to avenge the deaths of the boys without retribution.
 Along the way, the boys’ father prevents them getting to the nearest safe city, so the group traveling with Moriyah must go to the next city, which will take them through dangerous territory controlled by the Canaanites.
 There are many dangers to face along the way.
 Additionally, there is an element of romance during their travels.
 But because of the accusations against her, Moriyah despairs of a future for her and Derek.

 The characters are likable, real, and easily related to.
 I would call the group traveling together highly colorful.
 I could barely put the book down because of all the twists and turns in the plot.
 I even enjoyed reading the book a second time.
 It was just as fresh as reading it the first time through.

 There are also some wonderfully contemplative moments where Moriyah learns more about the God of Israel whom she thought had abandoned her earlier in her life.
 The book contains some beautiful word pictures of the grace of God as she learns how He provided grace and mercy to his people.
 I highly recommend this book.
 This is the first book in a new series.
 I am certainly looking forward to reading the rest of the books that follow.

-Disclosure of Material Connection: I received a complimentary review copy of this book from the author.
+Disclosure of Material Connection: I received a complimentary review copy of this book from Bethany House Publishers.
 I was not required to write a review, positive or otherwise.
 The opinions I have expressed are my own.
 I am disclosing this in accordance with the Federal Trade Commission’s 16 CFR, Part255: “Guides Concerning the Use of Endorsements and Testimonials in Advertising.”